Matthew C. Andrew

 After an intense 10 week screening and evaluation process in Quantico, Virginia, Matt was commissioned a Marine Second Lieutenant.
 Matt returned to law school and was a member of the Mock Trial team as well as a senior certified law student in the Creighton Legal Clinic.

-Matt graduated law school and was admitted to the Idaho Bar in 2007.
+Matt graduated from law school and was admitted to the Idaho Bar in 2007.

-He worked briefly for Goicoechea Law, Nampa (now Skaug Law) before reporting to The Basic School in Quantico, Virginia, where he completed his basic officer training as a Marine Officer.
+He worked briefly for Goicoechea Law, Nampa (now Skaug Law) as part of their team of Personal Injury lawyers before reporting to The Basic School in Quantico, Virginia, where he completed his basic officer training as a Marine Officer.
 He then reported to the Naval Justice School in Newport, Rhode Island, where he was a finalist in the mock trial and client counseling competitions.

 After completing his training, Matt began his service as a judge advocate at Camp Lejeune, North Carolina.